laoban-dev/laoban-dev.github.io/docs/laoban-admin/DOCUMENTATION.md

 For more details [read here](Existing.md).
 Overview:

 * Open the command line, and change directory to the root of the git repo
-* Use `laoban-admin projects` to see what projects are in the mono-repo
+* Use `laoban admin packages` to see what packages (directories with package.json) are in the mono-repo
-* Use `laoban-admin init --dryrun` to see what laoban files will be generated
+* Use `laoban admin init --dryrun` to see what laoban files will be generated
-* Use `laoban-admin init --force` To actually generate the laoban files
+* Use `laoban admin init --force` To actually generate the laoban files
 * Use `laoban update` to generate package.json
 * Use `yarn` to make symbolic links
 * Use `laoban compile` to compile the project